CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-views.md

-# REST API: requesting available selections
+# REST API: GET database views

 To request which selections are available in a database, do an HTTP GET request to the following URL: